3 Common SOP Mistakes That Delay Your Admit

 Generic writing, like world-class faculty and global exposure, tells the reader nothing new.
 It’s one of the most damaging SOP mistakes because it signals a lack of genuine research.

-SOP Tip: Personalize Your “Why Us” Answer
+SOP Tip: Personalise Your “Why Us” Answer

 Dig deeper.
 Identify specific professors, courses, or clubs that match your interests.
 For instance: